gocurr/cronctl/README.md

 List running jobs in `crontab` container.

 # Start
-Start or Restart Mapped jobs.
+Start or Continue Mapped jobs.

-# Stop
+# Suspend
-Immediately Stops all the jobs in `crontab` container.
+Immediately Suspends all the jobs in `crontab` container.

 # Enable
 Immediately Readds the job to `crontab` container.